torvalds/linux/Documentation/process/maintainer-soc.rst

 add any new warnings.
 For RISC-V and Samsung SoC, ``make dtbs_check W=1`` is required to not add any new warnings.

+Additionally new code must not have any scripts/dtc/dt-check-style warnings in 'relaxed' mode and should have addressed most of the warnings in 'strict' mode (the latter mode might produce false positives).

 Branches and Pull Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~